 You are urged to visit this site; some excerpts from the detailed information are given here.

-Regardless of the application used other than Microsoft Office, when your electronic artwork is finalized, please 'Save as' or convert the images to one of the following formats (note the resolution requirements for line drawings, halftones, and line/halftone combinations given below):
+Regardless of the application used, when your electronic artwork is finalized, please 'save as' or convert the images to one of the following formats (note the resolution requirements for line drawings, halftones, and line/halftone combinations given below):

-TIFF (or JPEG): Color or grayscale photographs (halftones), keep to a minimum of 300 dpi.
+TIFF (or JPG): Color or grayscale photographs (halftones): always use a minimum of 300 dpi.

-TIFF (or JPEG): Bitmapped (pure black & white pixels) line drawings, keep to a minimum of 1000 dpi.
+TIFF (or JPG): Bitmapped line drawings: use a minimum of 1000 dpi.

-TIFF (or JPEG): Combinations bitmapped line/half-tone (color or grayscale), keep to a minimum of 500 dpi.
+TIFF (or JPG): Combinations bitmapped line/half-tone (color or grayscale): a minimum of 500 dpi is required.

 Please do not:

-• Supply files that are optimized for screen use (e.g., GIF, BMP, PICT, WPG); these typically have a low number of pixels and limited set of colors;
+• Supply files that are optimized for screen use (e.g., GIF, BMP, PICT, WPG); the resolution is too low.

-• Supply files that are too low in resolution;
+• Supply files that are too low in resolution.

 • Submit graphics that are disproportionately large for the content.

 Please make sure that artwork files are in an acceptable format (TIFF (or JPEG), EPS (or PDF), or MS Office files) and with the correct resolution.
-If, together with your accepted article, you submit usable color figures then Elsevier will ensure, at no additional charge, that these figures will appear in color on the Web (e.g., ScienceDirect and other sites) regardless of whether or not these illustrations are reproduced in color in the printed version.
+If, together with your accepted article, you submit usable color figures then Elsevier will ensure, at no additional charge, that these figures will appear in color online (e.g., ScienceDirect and other sites) regardless of whether or not these illustrations are reproduced in color in the printed version.
 For color reproduction in print, you will receive information regarding the costs from Elsevier after receipt of your accepted article.
-Please indicate your preference for color: in print or on the Web only.
-For further information on the preparation of electronic artwork, please see http://www.elsevier.com/artworkinstructions.
+Please indicate your preference for color: in print or online only.
+Further information on the preparation of electronic artwork.

 Ensure that each illustration has a caption.
-Supply captions separately, not attached to the figure.
 A caption should comprise a brief title (not on the figure itself) and a description of the illustration.
 Keep text in the illustrations themselves to a minimum but explain all symbols and abbreviations used.

 Please submit tables as editable text and not as images.
 Tables can be placed either next to the relevant text in the article, or on separate page(s) at the end.
-Number tables consecutively in accordance with their appearance in the text.
-Place footnotes to tables below the table body and indicate them with superscript lowercase letters.
-Avoid vertical rules.
-Be sparing in the use of tables and ensure that the data presented in tables do not duplicate results described elsewhere in the article.
+Number tables consecutively in accordance with their appearance in the text and place any table notes below the table body.
+Be sparing in the use of tables and ensure that the data presented in them do not duplicate results described elsewhere in the article.
 Please avoid using vertical rules and shading in table cells.

 Incomplete or sloppy bibliographies will be returned to the authors.
 Note, in particular, the journal's requirement to provide authors' full first names.

 Citation in text

 Please ensure that every reference cited in the text is also present in the reference list (and vice versa).
 Any references cited in the abstract must be given in full.
 Unpublished results and personal communications are not recommended in the reference list, but may be mentioned in the text.
 If these references are included in the reference list they should follow the standard reference style of the journal and should include a substitution of the publication date with either 'Unpublished results' or 'Personal communication'.
 Citation of a reference as 'in press' implies that the item has been accepted for publication.

 As a minimum, the full URL should be given and the date when the reference was last accessed.
 Any further information, if known (DOI, author names, dates, reference to a source publication, etc.), should also be given.
 Web references can be listed separately (e.g., after the reference list) under a different heading if desired, or can be included in the reference list.
-Reference management software

 Text.
 References in the text to publications should include the author's name, the year of publication, and, if necessary, page numbers, as in the following example: Although this type of conversational coordination has been investigated from different points of view over the years (Sacks et al., 1974; Van Dijk and Kintsch, 1983; Schiffrin, 1987a, b), a general theory of language use accounting for it, is still, in Kasher's (1991b:129) words, "...".